-The fonds consists of correspondence about choices that young Mennonite men made during World War II; ones of alternative service, military participation and postures between those two points.
+The fonds consists of correspondence about choices that young Mennonite men made during World War II; alternative service, military participation, and postures between those two points.
 Peter Penner also donated to the Mennonite Historical Society some of his books and complete, or almost complete, collections of The Mennonite Brethren Herald, The Journal of Mennonite Studies, and annual reports of the Canadian, Northern District, Alberta and other provincial Mennonite Brethren conferences.
 These are held in the Library of the Mennonite Historical Society of Alberta.

 Together with several boxes of books, a few subject files related to the Steingart Genealogy (Justina Penner’s grandparents ) were received as Accession 2017.031.
 The books were placed in the Library and the subject files were added to Accession 2003.006, files 7, 8 and 9.

 Shortly before his death on 11 November 2021 Peter arranged for the donation of two large binders containing a somewhat eclectic collection of 35 “chapters.”
 Some of these “chapters” were autobiographical in nature, including a complete Curricula Vitae, information about his professional career as a historian, and the challenges, experiences, and collegial assessments of some of his writing projects.
 Others focused on the biographies, places of residence and significant events in the lives of Peter’s and Justina’s ancestors.
 There are also numerous “chapters” dealing with various aspects of Mennonite Brethren history.
 A list of the 35 “chapters” is provided as a Finding Aid.

 Gift by Peter Penner, January & March 2003, 2017 and 2021.

 Accession 2003.006, 2003.015, 2017.008 and 2017.031 (filed together under Accession 2003.006.)
 Accession 2021.010.

 Last updated June 2023 – Jim Bowman and Ted Regehr